Robust certification of arbitrary outcome quantum measurements from temporal correlations: Conclusions

 \section{Conclusions}

-Formulating more efficient certification protocols for quantum measurements requiring lesser assumption or trust on the preparation device is a worthwhile enterprise that will be helpful for establishing secure quantum information theoretic and cryptographic applications.
-In this work we have proposed a novel framework for certification of $d$-outcome quantum measurements, which does not require entanglement or any other spatial correlation.
+Formulating efficient certification protocols for quantum measurements requiring fewer assumptions or trusts on the preparation device is a worthwhile enterprise that will be helpful for establishing secure quantum information theoretic and cryptographic applications.
+In this work we have proposed a novel framework for certification of a particular set of $d$-outcome quantum measurements, which does not require entanglement or any other spatial quantum correlation.
 Further, our protocol does not need any prior knowledge or assumption about the dimension of the system on which the measurements are performed.
-Considering a scenario consisting of a preparation followed by two measurements in sequence, we have first proposed a class of inequalities involving temporal correlations, and have then established their sum-of-squares decomposition.
-Using quantum violations of these inequalities, we have certified the $d$-outcome measurements uniquely up to some unitary freedom.
-Moreover, we have shown that our certification protocol is robust against non-ideal realization.
+Importantly, the specific measurements certified in the present study has fundamental significance as well as information theoretic applications.
+Considering a scenario consisting of a preparation followed by two measurements in sequence, we have first proposed a class of inequalities involving temporal correlations, and have then established their sum-of-squares decompositions.
+Using quantum violations of these inequalities, we have certified a specific set of $d$-outcome quantum measurements uniquely up to some unitary freedom.
+Moreover, we have shown that our certification protocol is robust against non-ideal realizations.
 As a proposed application, our protocol can be used to generate genuine quantum randomness.